stevearc/overseer.nvim/README.md

 A task runner and job management plugin for Neovim

+**PRE-ALPHA**

-Will be updated & history overwritten if it's ever ready for release
+History will be overwritten once it's ready for release

 TODO screenshots